pantheon-systems/documentation/source/content/guides/wordpress-configurations/06-wordpress-custom-code.md

 ---
 title: WordPress Configurations Guide
 subtitle: Manage Custom Code for WordPress with Plugins
-description: Learn how to manage custom plugins or themes for WordPress sites with GitHub Updater or WP Pusher.
+description: Learn how to manage custom plugins or themes for WordPress sites with Git Updater or WP Pusher.
 contenttype: [guide]
 innav: [false]
 categories: [config]